Eliiona/Java_BC/README.md

  3) You should now be able to access database and manually configure or delete unnecessary data.
  4) !!!IMPORTANT!!!
 Don't delete admin entry from USERS_TABLE as it will delete the admin account.
 Don't delete any role from ROLE_TABLE as it will break the application.
 ==========================================================

+PLEASE CONTACT US ON lapins.raivo@gmail.com, janisvigulis@gmail.com, elina.rostoka@gmail.com, emilsverins@gmail.com if you intend to proceed with this project and have any questions regarding the code.